 The results from the AHRQ CAHPS Database are based on data collected between July 2021 and July 2022.
 The Child Medicaid results include 66,182 respondents across 166 plans in 37 states.
 The Adult Medicaid results include 50.336 respondents across 197 plans in 41 states.
 In states with fee-forservice or primary care case management delivery systems, plan refers to the Medicaid program.
 The Child Medicaid survey results from seven states account for 45% of responses and Adult Medicaid survey results from seven states account for 47% of responses.
 Values represent responses of Always.
 Child Medicaid excludes CHIP.
 Getting Care Quickly Composite combines responses to the two individual questions.
 Due to the variability in response rates from different states, the data presented in this exhibit are not nationally representative.
-Source:

 Agency for Healthcare Research and Quality, CAHPS Health Plan Survey Database 2022 Chartbook.
-Available at:

-Medicaid Beneficiaries Who Responded to the Survey and Selected 'Always' for How Well Doctors Communicate, 2022 Population: Beneficiaries enrolled in Medicaid who responded to the survey
+Medicaid Beneficiaries Who Responded to the Survey and Selected 'Always' for How Well Doctors Communicate, 2022

+Population: Beneficiaries enrolled in Medicaid who responded to the survey

 The results from the AHRQ CAHPS Database are based on data collected between July 2021 and July 2022.
 The Child Medicaid results include 66,182 respondents across 166 plans in 37 states.
 The Adult Medicaid results include 50,336 respondents across 197 plans in 41 states.
 In states with fee-for-service or primary care case management delivery systems, plan refers to the Medicaid program.
 The Child Medicaid survey results from seven states account for 45% of responses and Adult Medicaid survey results from seven states account for 47% of responses.
 Values represent responses of Always.
 Child Medicaid excludes CHIP.
 How Well Doctors Communicate Composite combines responses to the five individual questions for Child Medicaid and four individual questions for Adult Medicaid.
 Due to the variability in response rates from different states, the data presented in this exhibit are not nationally representative.
-Source:

 Agency for Healthcare Research and Quality, CAHPS Health Plan Survey Database 2022 Chartbook.
-Available at:

-Medicaid Beneficiaries Who Responded to the Survey and Selected 'Always' for Getting Health Plan Information and Respectful Customer Service, 2022 Population: Beneficiaries enrolled in Medicaid who responded to the survey 69% Health Plan Information and Customer Service Composite 69% 58% Customer service gave necessary information or help 59% 79% Customer service was courteous and respectful 80% ■ Child Medicaid Overall ■ Adult Medicaid Overall Notes:
+Medicaid Beneficiaries Who Responded to the Survey and Selected 'Always' for Getting Health Plan Information and Respectful Customer Service, 2022

+Population: Beneficiaries enrolled in Medicaid who responded to the survey

+Child Medicaid Overall

+Adult Medicaid Overall

 The results from the AHRQ CAHPS Database are based on data collected between July 2021 and July 2022.
 The Child Medicaid results include 66,182 respondents across 166 plans in 37 states.
 The Adult Medicaid results include 50.336 respondents across 197 plans in 41 states.
 In states with fee-for-service or primary care case management delivery systems, plan refers to the Medicaid program.
 The Child Medicaid survey results from seven states account for 45% of responses and Adult Medicaid survey results from seven states account for 47% of responses.
 Values represent responses of Always.
 Child Medicaid excludes CHIP.
-Health Plan Information and Customer Service Composite combines responses to the two individual questions.
+Health Plan Information and Customer Service Composite combines responses to the two individual guestions.
 Due to the variability in response rates from different states, the data presented in this exhibit are not nationally representative.
-Source:

 Agency for Healthcare Research and Quality, CAHPS Health Plan Survey Database 2022 Chartbook.
-Available at: